FriendsOfAkeneo/CustomEntityBundle/docs/index.md

 [Custom Bundle](examples/CustomBundle/Resources/config/form_extensions/color).

 * `index.yml`: defines the custom entity grid.
+The grid must also be configured as all other PIM grids.
+Here is the example for the [Color entity](examples/CustomBundle/Resources/config/datagrid/color.yml).

 * `create.yml`: defines the creation form.
 In this form you will declare all the entity fields.

 * `edit.yml`: defines the edition form.

 The delete modal window does not need to be defined because it's part of the core PIM.